Skip to content

 You may be interested to read

-This Alert is based on: Buston K, and others.
+This summary is based on: Buston K, and others.
 How do Pregnant Women with Additional Health or Social Care Needs Experience Parenting Groups: Evidence from Delivery of Enhanced Triple P for Baby and Mellow Bumps as Part of the Trial of Healthy Relationships Initiatives in the Very Early Years (THRIVE).
 Child Care in Practice 2021;1-18.

 Funding: The study was funded by the NIHR Public Health Research Programme.